Our Approach

 Learn how different parts of the computer work through disassembly and re-assembly.
 They will also learn how software and hardware work together and get some experience installing an OS.

-Lack of Specific Curriculum, Time, Academic Weightage for Design, Innovation through Tinkering
+Lack of Specific Curriculum in schools, Time, Academic Weightage for Design, Innovation through Tinkering

 Changing job & skill market -65% of children entering primary school will do jobs that don’t exist today